Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Materials, Art, and Crafts Skills in Making Chinese Lanterns

-Staring from the Han Dynasty (202 BC — 220 AD), the earliest Chinese lanterns were made of bronze, stone, then pottery.
+Starting from the Han Dynasty (202 BC — 220 AD), the earliest Chinese lanterns were made of bronze, stone, then pottery.

-Bamboo, wood, rattan, and metal are common materials used to make skeletons, while paper, fabric, glass, and plastic are common for covering and decorating the surfaces.
+Bamboo, wood, rattan, and metal are common materials used to make skeletons, while paper, fabric, glass, and plastic are common for covering and decorating surfaces.

 Crafts skills to make artistic traditional Chinese Lanterns, including wood carving, lacquer carving, painting, calligraphy, paper cutting, embroidery, etc.